jszakmeister/etc/README.rst

 * git-addons/ - Contains a couple of git commands that I find myself using frequently.
 * python/ - A startup.py script for use with the Mac to enable readline support.
-* pair/ - Houses a script to change the author for git when doing pair programming.

 Getting the Repository